kaushiksk/kaushiksk.github.io/_posts/2017-06-22-linkup-bookmarking-from-the-command-line.md

 Say you're reading about The Beatles today.
 You read from about 3-4 resources online and listen to a few songs on Youtube.
 Or maybe you were just reading up on your favorite topic.

 -  Wouldn't it be nice if a month later you could just use a few keywords to load all those links at once ?
--  Wouldn't it better if you could somehow group them into topics and subtopics?
+-  Wouldn't it be better if you could somehow group them into topics and subtopics?
 Say, "Beatles Bio" would load their wiki and some other relevant pages, "Beatles songs" would load the Youtube links you had visited.
-- And wouldn't it be even better if when someone asked you "Who are The Beatles?", you could easily share all these links with them immediately?
+- And how if when someone asked "Who are The Beatles?", you could easily share all these links with them immediately?

 So I thought I'll just build a tool that does this.

 All we need is Python's `json` and `webbrowser` modules.

 ```python
 import json